victronenergy/venus-html5-app/README.md

 In the project main folder run `./bin/deploy.sh <ip>` where ip is the target device's IP.
 The script also accepts an additional
 `--user|-u` param that defines the user for the deployment connection.
 This defaults to `root`.

 The deploy script also bundles the app.
-Nore that the script assumes that it's run from the root folder of the application.
+Note that the script assumes that it's run from the root folder of the application.

 #### 2.6.3 Deploying using a USB stick